Koredotcom/docs/docs/gale/agents/configure-an-agent.md

 ## Undeploy the Agent

 You can undeploy the agent if it's no longer in use.
 Undeploying the agent will result in an immediate disconnection from all active instances.
-Click **Proceed to undeploy** and follow the on-screen instructions.
+Click **Proceed to undeploy** on the Configurations page and follow the on-screen instructions.

 ## Delete the Agent

 You can delete an undeployed agent.
 Deleting the agent will remove all the associated data.
-Click **Proceed to delete** and follow the on-screen instructions.
+Click **Proceed to delete** on the Configurations page and follow the on-screen instructions.